IchiTaku326/Diagapeyev-Cipher-Solver/README.md

 - Improved language models
 - Performance improvements
 - Bug reports
-- Documentation enhancements
+- Documentation improvements

 Constructive discussion and collaboration are greatly appreciated.

 ---

-## Contact
+# Contact

-Questions, suggestions, or collaboration proposals are welcome through GitHub Issues or Pull Requests.
+Questions, suggestions, bug reports, or collaboration proposals are welcome through **GitHub Issues** or **Pull Requests**.

 ---

-## Repository Goals
+# Repository Goals

 This project aims to provide:

 - A reproducible computational framework
-- Open-source implementation of the proposed methodology
+- An open-source implementation of the proposed methodology
 - Transparent experimental procedures
 - Publicly accessible datasets
 - Complete optimization logs
-- Independent verification of all reported experiments
+- Independent verification of every reported experiment

 By making every component of the workflow publicly available, this repository encourages further research on the Diagapeyev Cipher and on heuristic approaches to classical cryptanalysis.

 ---

+## ⭐ Support the Project

-**If you find this project useful, please consider giving the repository a ⭐ on GitHub.**
+If you find this project useful, please consider giving the repository a **⭐ Star** on GitHub.

+Your support helps increase the visibility of open and reproducible research in classical cryptanalysis.